IQSS/dataverse-docker/doc/installation.rst

 This needs to be done so as to access packages from Docker repository.

-1. Log into your VM machine as a user with sudo or root privileges.
+1. Log into your VM machine as a user.with sudo or root privileges.

-2. Open a terminal window.
+2. On your terminal, sudo or root privileges

 3. Update package information, ensure that APT works with the https method, and that CA certificates are installed.